kostex/blenderscripts/README.md

 Remarks/Functionality:
 ## KTX_Tools.py is the only file needed when you want the Bottle/Cap script
+- KTX_MeshVersions.py is an Addon to save/restore versions of meshes during editing.
 - KTX_Library_* will add themselves to your ADD MESH menu
 - KTX_Library_Materials.py needs KTX_Objects.blend (put your own materials in that blend file)
 - KTX_Library_NodeGroups.py needs KTX_Objects.blend (put your own nodegroups in that blend file)